-What is the cost of a basic licence?
+What is the cost of a basic certificate?

-Minimum legal flying time to achieve a licence is 20 hrs, cost based on 20 hrs would be $4600AUD based on Tecnam aircraft.
+Minimum legal flying time to achieve a certificate is 20 hrs, cost based on 20 hrs would be $4800AUD based on Tecnam aircraft.
 (NB: Stats show the average to be 25 hrs to achieve a licence).
 Prices may vary without notice and does not include set up costs.

 How long does it take to gain a basic license?

 Minimum regulation time required is 20 hrs total (15 hrs dual, 5 hrs solo).
 However the training is competency based, not hours based; realistically most beginners with no previous flying experience take 25–30 hrs for the basic license.
 Students may choose to fly 1-2 hrs per week or do a condensed course over 2-3 week period.